francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 This result explains our toy simulations.
 But what about other non-strict saddles?
 We know that there are plenty others in the loss landscape.
 Do they also become strict in the equilibrated energy, i.e. after PC inference?
-In the paper we consider a general type of saddle which the origin is one (technically saddles of rank zero) and prove that indeed they all become strict in the equilibrated energy.
+In the paper we then consider a general saddle type of which the origin is one (technically saddles of rank zero) and prove that indeed they all become strict in the equilibrated energy.

 ## Experiments <a name="exps"></a>